This short post introduces how to create your own OpenAI Gym environment.

 self.observation_space = spaces.Discrete(46)

-Once you implement the details, test it like this:
+Once the implementation is complete, test it like this:

 import random